Runners

 1. (1) The races will be conducted in accordance with the rules and regulations of the World Athletics, JAAF and the Race Organizer.

-2. (2) World Para Athletics Rules and Regulations and the competition rules of the Tokyo Marathon applies to the wheelchair marathon.
+2. (2) World Para Athletics Rules and Regulations and the competition rules of the Tokyo Marathon apply to Para Athletes.

-Doping control will be conducted abiding to World Para Athletics Anti-Doping Regulations.
+Doping control will be conducted in accordance with World Para Athletics Anti-Doping Regulations.

 Cut-off Times & Start Times